Heirloom Bean and Mushroom “Carnitas” Casserole

 Heidi Swanson

 I made it with the Yellow Eyes and fresh oregano and thyme.
 I admit that it sounded more interesting than delicious when I decided to try it, but I trust you, Heidi, supremely, and once again you nailed it.
 The mozzarella somehow infuses the casserole with creaminess, and the carnitas are a zesty-mellow garlic delivery system.
-SO delicious.
+SO delicious.5 stars

 Stacy

 Made this last night with half a pound of Rancho Gordo Eye of Goat.
 The beans maintained texture and shape with baking.
 Used the bean’s garlicky bean broth instead of water to “carnitatize” the mushroom.
 Loved the technique for getting maximum flavor from the mushrooms.
 Used a 15 oz can of tomatoes which met the recipe requirements perfectly.
 Next time, and there will be a next time, I will double everything, and include some lactinado kale and maybe some fresh carrots for a complete nutritional package, The little mozzarella balls baked up beautifully and provide a chewy treat as you eat.
 Delicious recipe, thanks Heidi.
 I have the Rancho Gordo cookbook you referenced but somehow had missed this recipe .
-So glad to add it to my recipes of good ways to enjoy great beans!
+So glad to add it to my recipes of good ways to enjoy great beans!5 stars

 Anne M